tbnobody/OpenDTU/docs/hardware_flash.md

 ### 3.3V / 5V logic level converter

 The logic level converter is used to interface with the Victron MPPT charge controller and the relay board.
 It converts the 3.3V logic level used by the ESP32 to 5V logic used by the other devices.
+A commonly used digital isolator is the ADUM1201.

 ### SN65HVD230 CAN bus transceiver